aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-jpg/_index.md

 Aspose provides a [FREE Collage web app](https://products.aspose.app/slides/collage).
 Using this online service, you can merge [JPG to JPG](https://products.aspose.app/slides/collage/jpg) or PNG to PNG images, create [photo grids](https://products.aspose.app/slides/collage/photo-grid), and so on.

+Using the same principles described in this article, you can convert images from one format to another.
+For more information, see these pages: convert [image to JPG](https://products.aspose.com/slides/cpp/conversion/image-to-jpg/); convert [JPG to image](https://products.aspose.com/slides/cpp/conversion/jpg-to-image/); convert [JPG to PNG](https://products.aspose.com/slides/cpp/conversion/jpg-to-png/), convert [PNG to JPG](https://products.aspose.com/slides/cpp/conversion/png-to-jpg/); convert [PNG to SVG](https://products.aspose.com/slides/cpp/conversion/png-to-svg/), convert [SVG to PNG](https://products.aspose.com/slides/cpp/conversion/svg-to-png/).

 {{% /alert %}}

 ## **See also**